| || member for 2 years, 6 months, 19 days|

 I know it's important to add all the names we can to Find A Grave.
 Yet, we as contributors need to be mindful that the dead we are listing has or had family that grieved their loss.
 They lived, worked to provide for their family and most importantly, they loved.
 After all it's called a Memorial.
 When I research a name I have added to this site I feel connected to the person.
 I want to make the best memorial I can for them.

-At this time most of my memorials are my family members.
 I have added a virtual cemetery called Sunset Babies.
 I'm photographing and adding the baby section at Sunset Memorial Park.
 My objective is to reunite the babies to their family members.

 If you have any information or corrections for a memorial I manage I will be happy to update. if I have a family member of yours i'm not related to I will gladly transfer the Memorial.